j1c/talks/defense/defense.md

 <div>

 - Brains contain **neurons**, which carry information via electrical signals
-- Neurons **connect** to each other, allowing neurons to "talk" to each other
+- Neurons connect to each other via **synapses**, allowing neurons to "talk" to each other
 - **Connectome** is a map of the structure of neurons and the synapses between them
     - Shaped by evolution, experience, influences neural activity, behavior